bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials.md

 1. fully **automatic bifurcation diagram** (**aBD**) computation (only for equilibria): one uses the function `bifurcationdiagram` and let it compute the diagram fully automatically.
 Another possibility is to use **deflated continuation**.
 2. semi-automatic bifurcation diagram computation: one uses **automatic branch switching** (**aBS**) to compute branches at specified bifurcation points
-3. manual bifurcation diagram computation: one does not uses automatic branch switching.
+3. manual bifurcation diagram computation: one does not use automatic branch switching.
 This has only educational purposes or for complex problems where aBS fails.

 ## ODE examples

-We present examples of use in the case of ODEs.
+We present examples in the case of ODEs.
 Although `BifurcationKit.jl` is not geared towards them, we provide some specific methods which allow to study the bifurcations of ODE in a relatively efficient way.

 ```@contents
 Pages = ["ode/tutorialsODE.md","ode/tutorialCO.md","ode/lorenz84.md", "ode/tutorialPP2.md",	"ode/tutorialsODE-PD.md"]